Alan Ball Jr.

 Ball played 72 games and scored 8 goals for England between 1965 and 1975.
-First called up at age 20 by manager Alf Ramsey, he established himself in the national team, becoming a starter at the 1966 FIFA World Cup.
+First called up at age 19, he established himself in the national team, becoming a starter at the 1966 FIFA World Cup.
 England won the competition, with Ball playing in the final and being the team's youngest member at 21 years of age.
 He also was starter for England at UEFA Euro 1968 and the 1970 FIFA World Cup.
-Ball briefly captained England in 1975 under Don Revie before retiring from international football the same year.
+Ball briefly captained England in 1975 before retiring from international football the same year.
+He died in April 2007, aged 61.